MicrosoftDocs/cpp-docs/docs/sanitizers/asan.md

 ![asan-project-system](MEDIA/asan-project-system.PNG)

-**To build** from the IDE, we ask you to **knowingly opt out of [these incompatible flags](./asan-incompatible-flags.md)** (in case you are adding to an existing MyApp.projx).
-For an existing project that is compile /Od this could meant turning off the following:
+**To build** from the IDE, we ask you to **knowingly opt out of [these incompatible flags](./asan-known-issues.md#Incompatible-switches-and-functionality)** (in case you are adding to an existing MyApp.projx).
+For an existing project that is compiled with /Od, this could mean turning off the following:

 - turn OFF [edit and continue](https://docs.microsoft.com/en-us/visualstudio/debugger/how-to-enable-and-disable-edit-and-continue?view=vs-2019)
 - turn OFF [runtime checks](https://docs.microsoft.com/en-us/cpp/build/reference/rtc-run-time-error-checks?view=msvc-160)